Techie-meraj/Image-customizer/README.md

-Project Description
+**Project Description**
 This project is a React-based image search application integrated with the Pixabay API, allowing users to search for images by category, view the images, and add captions.
 The app is designed with a clean layout using Tailwind CSS for styling.
 Here’s a breakdown of its functionality and components:

-Main Features
+**Main Features**
 Image Search Functionality:

-The user can enter a category in the search bar (e.g., "nature", "city", "animals") and fetch related images from the Pixabay API.
+-The user can enter a category in the search bar (e.g., "nature", "city", "animals") and fetch related images from the Pixabay API.
 The images are displayed in a grid, each showing a preview with a "Add Caption" button beneath it.
 Image Display: